Transcribed from The Transylvania Times, Brevard N.C. Monday, June 6, 2005-Page 3A

 When I was around ten years old my Uncle Harry and Aunt Mary came home for Christmas and stayed with us since we had extra bedrooms.
 Uncle Harry had a cage with two white squirrels that he put in our living room.

-He said his friend, Mr. M. M. Black, gave him the squirrels in return for his help capturing them in his pecan orchard.
+He said his friend, Mr. M. Black, gave him the squirrels in return for his help capturing them in his pecan orchard located in Madison, Fl.
 Mr. Black said the squirrels escaped when a circus caravan that was involved in an accident.
 The circus moved on without the white squirrels.

 One night one of the white squirrels somehow got out of the cage and was wildly running all over the living room.
 It jumped on the Christmas tree knocking several ornaments off, then on the fireplace mantle knocking off some decorations.
 Finally Uncle Harry caught it but the squirrel bit his finger causing it to bleed profusely.